Vitaxses/SSCutEnding/README.md

 # SSCutEnding

-Adds the Abondoned Ending back into the game!
+Adds the Abandoned Ending back into the game!
 Tip: (beat Grand Mother Silk and fail to Bind)